zeromq/ingescape/doc/content/blog/weather.md

 The two parameters are a sort of bonus for platform administrators : it enables them to decide if and where to store generated sound files, either to archive them, or to store them in a path that provides enough disk space.

 NB: In the situation where you want to generate both sound data and utterance on the speakers, you just need to send the same string on both *speak* and *recordIn* inputs.
 The agent will handle them in parallel.

+### Bonus: integrating igsMail
+In [First steps through the design and architecture of an ingeScape agent](/blog/architecture_101) we introduced the *igsMail* agent as an example.
+The *igsMail* agent has not been initially configured to be used in our voice-based weather service.
+However, it is pretty easy to use it...